MolochVentures/moloch/README.md

 ### _addFoundingMembers
+Only ever called once, from the constructor.
 For each founding member:
 1. Saves the founder's voting shares.
-2. Updates the `totalVotingShares`.
+2. Saves the founder's `delegateKey` as their founder address by default.
-3. Mints `lootTokens` equal the the voting shares.
+3. Updates the `totalVotingShares`.
-4. Keeps the `lootTokens` in the `Moloch.sol` contract.
+4. Mints `lootTokens` equal the the voting shares (keeps them in the `Moloch.sol` contract).

 ```
     function _addFoundingMembers(